-Summer is the perfect time to enjoy a nice cold iced tea, but how do you make iced tea?
+Summer is the perfect time to enjoy a nice cold glass of iced tea, but how do you make iced tea?
 Can you make iced tea with loose tea?
 Do you need special equipment?
 Can you make iced tea from scratch?

 You don’t need pre-made iced tea mixes or special tea bags to make iced tea.
 You can make delicious iced tea at home easily with ingredients you already have in your kitchen.
 You don’t even need to boil water if you don’t want to.